 The processor's Local Registers are divided into three different types: integer, floating point, and non-volatile.
 When using Local Registers internally, the user can store 32-bit numbers.
 Using Local Registers with external Modbus devices follows the Modbus standard of a 16-bit holding register.
 Local Registers are accessible as Modbus ID 199.

 Accessing the I/O Base and the LCD follows the same communication as an external Modbus device.
 Each device has an ID number to uniquely identify itself.
-The I/O base is Modbus ID 203 and the LCD is Modbus ID 201.
+The LCD is Modbus ID 201.